MCQs on Microbiology | Microbiology Quiz

 Answer: D

-2. The sterilizing agent is________
+2. The sterilizing agent is

 a) Ethylene oxide